Continually Updated Clinical Reference

 Clinical features

-Onset usually occurs in adults aged 20-40 years.
+Onset usually occurs in adults aged 20-40 years but may occur before age 10.
 In a large British survey of neuroacanthocytosis, the mean age for disease onset was 32 years.
-Death occurs approximately 10 years after onset.
+Death occurs approximately 10-20 years after onset.

-Chorea is the most prominent finding, but dystonia, motor and vocal tics, and parkinsonism all can occur (possibly simultaneously).
+Chorea is the most prominent finding, but dystonia, motor and vocal tics, and Parkinson features can also occur.

-• Oromandibular dystonia and orolingual dyskinesia commonly lead to dysarthria, and most of the patients have major problems with eating and swallowing early in the disease's course.
-Lingual-labial dyskinesia may be so severe as to cause self-mutilating behavior.
+• Oromandibular dystonia and orolingual dyskinesia commonly lead to dysarthria.
+Most patients have difficulty eating and swallowing early in the course of the disease.
+Lingual-labial dyskinesia may be so severe as to cause self-mutilation of the lips.

-• Axonal sensorimotor polyneuropathy with amyotrophy, elevated creatine phosphokinase (CPK), and decreased or absent deep tendon reflexes also occurs.
+• Axonal sensorimotor polyneuropathy with amyotrophy, elevated creatine phosphokinase (CK), and decreased or absent deep tendon reflexes also occurs.

-• Epileptic seizures occur in about one third of patients.
+• Seizures occur in about one third of patients.

 • MRI may demonstrate atrophy of the caudate nucleus or T2-weighted hyperintensities in the striatum.